Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Analysis of the Ergodic Achievable Rate

-\begin{proof} See Appendix \ref{proof_pro1}. \end{proof} \textbf{Proposition} \ref{app_exact} implies that the derived capacity approximation exhibits tight performance when the BS allocates equal power, the RIS acts like a mirror, and all steering response matrices are taken from columns of unitary matrices.
-Specifically, when the number of the antennas or the reflection units is very large, the steering response matrices become asymptotically semi-unitary.
+\begin{proof} See Appendix \ref{proof_pro1}. \end{proof} \textbf{Corollary} \ref{app_exact} implies that the derived approximation exhibits tight performance when the transmit signals on each antenna are i.i.d., the RIS acts like a mirror, and all steering response matrices are taken from columns of unitary matrices. {Specifically, when the number of the antennas or the reflection units is very large, the steering response matrices $\mathbf{A}_b$, $\mathbf{A}_u$, $\mathbf{A}_{rp}$ and $\mathbf{A}_{rl}$ become asymptotically orthonormal matrices since the columns have the form as Eq. \eqref{ula} or Eq. \eqref{upa} \cite{6831723}.}

-Considering the typical scenario with line-of-sight paths to and from the RIS and the beamforming technique with large antenna arrays, the RIS-aided mmWave systems are likely to operate in high-SNR regime.
-The following proposition exploits the upper bound of the ergodic capacity in high-SNR regime.